akielaries/openGPMP-utils/README.md

-# openMTPK-utils
+# openMTPK Utilities
-openMTPK datasets among other utility related files
+This repository will house utility files and datasets not necessary or required for the core functionality of [openMTPK](https://github.com/akielaries/openMTPK/).